noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 “Everyone, please try not to bother Kaito-san until the main festival.”

-Ah, I see...I didn't know why Lillywood-san suddenly said she would be the one giving the awards, but what she just said made it make sense.
+Ah, I see...
+I didn't know why Lillywood-san suddenly said she would be the one giving the awards, but what she just said made it make sense.
 Lillywood-san understood that I was going to have lots of people asking me lots of questions if she didn't do something, and even if I was the winner, I couldn't leave the